BaxterMojica18/Auto-Cut-Pauses-4Video/README.md

 4. Download FFMPEG from the browser ===> https://ffmpeg.org/download.html

-5. You can follow this guide to help you install FFMPEG and add it to your system path so the program would work: ===> https://phoenixnap.com/kb/ffmpeg-windows
+5. You can follow this guide to help you install FFMPEG and add it to your system path so the program would work: ===> [HOW TO INSTALL FFMPEG.pdf](https://github.com/user-attachments/files/19702872/HOW.TO.INSTALL.FFMPEG.pdf)

 6. Test that FFMPEG works.
 Go to CMD or Powershell and type: